akingdom/akingdom/README.md

 > Un-deception is the successful resolution of misapprehension, that is, the changing of your mind concerning a misbelief.
 This is not the same as trying to change someone's mind.

+> The Role of Emotional Context in Effective Decision-Making and Communication:
 > - **Understanding context** when making informed decisions enhances relationships and communication (acknowledging emotions is part of the context).
 > - **Managing emotions in the bigger picture** improves decision-making and reduces excessive conflict, leading to clearer perspectives and rational choices.
 > - **Communicating decisions clearly** positively impacts circumstances and strengthens emotional well-being.